Why Does the VA Deny So Many Veteran Disability Claims?

 Getting an Advocate Can Help

-If you are a disabled veteran and have been denied benefits, you may consider hiring a disability advocate.
-An experienced disability advocate can help you obtain the benefits you deserve by reviewing your application in depth and filing an appeal on your behalf with the Department of Veterans Affairs Regional Office
+An experienced disability advocate can help you obtain the benefits you deserve by reviewing your application and denial notice in depth and filing an appeal on your behalf with the Department of Veterans Affairs Regional Office.
+Our seasoned advocates have the knowledge to help you choose the right type of appeal for your circumstances and to assemble the evidence necessary to fill any gaps in your initial claim to increase your chances of approval.

-When starting, it is crucial to have a robust support system in place.
+When you embark on the VA disability claim process, you should be prepared for a long and sometimes stressful journey.
+It is crucial to have a robust support system in place.
 This support can be from friends, family, or even an online community.
 These people can help you through the tough times and encourage you when you need it most.
 A robust support system will help you stay motivated and on track as you start your business.

 More Articles